MicrosoftDocs/sdk-api/sdk-api-src/content/tdh/ns-tdh-_trace_event_info.md

 ### -field TopLevelPropertyCount

 The number of properties in the <b>EventPropertyInfoArray</b> array that are top-level properties.
 This number does not include members of structures.
 Top-level properties come before all member properties in the array.

+### -field Reserved

+### -field Tags

+A 28-bit value associated with the event metadata.
+This value can be used by the event provider to associate additional semantic data with an event for use by an event processing tool.
+For example, a tag value of 5 might indicate that the event contains debugging information.
+The semantics of any values in this field are defined by the event provider.

 ### -field EventPropertyInfoArray